libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 All error handling likely uses some conditional logic.
 The workflow author anticipates the error and then writes some logic to conditionally handle it.
-However, you have many ways to handle conditions, based on the type of error.
+However, you have many ways to handle conditions.
+When deciding how to direct flows, consider both the context of the error and overall readability of your diagram.
 This section describes some key strategies.

 ### Gateways